patternfly/patternfly-org/packages/v4/src/content/get-started/develop.md

   * **Built into PatternFly**

-  By default, Overpass is included as part of the PatternFly distributed CSS file.
-You do not need to do anything with your configuration to use this font family.
+  By default, Font Awesome is included as part of the PatternFly distributed CSS file.
+You do not need to do anything with your configuration to use this icon font family.

   * **Used as a CDN**